 Climbers’ Access Society of Alberta (CASA) works on our behalf to secure access to the Ghost Climbing area.
 They partner with the Sustainable Resource Development (SRD) officials to create sustainable access and are officially the stewards for the track to the Ghost climbing areas.With that stewardship comes maintenance responsibilities and the Calgary section is often called upon to help out.
 So watch the events calendar for ghostly volunteer opportunities

 The Calgary Section has grand plans to become more active organizing community based events.
 There are many organizations with projects and cash, but those same organizations are short on volunteer labor.
-The Calgary Section is the single largest organized user of climbs in the Bow Valley (unproven, but with over 1500 individual memberships, it is a pretty safe bet), and with well developed organizational mechanisms (event calendar, e-mail lists & publications), we are well positioned to help.
+The Calgary Section is the single largest organized user of climbers in the Bow Valley (unproven, but with over 1500 individual memberships, it is a pretty safe bet), and with well developed organizational mechanisms (event calendar, e-mail lists & publications), we are well positioned to help.

 Contact the A&E chair at firstname.lastname@example.org if you would like to participate.